 On the way towards the southern end, you can stop and discover Petite Anse Beach, a fine sandy beach with incredible turquoise waters.
 No people, stunning views, and free entry are what describe Petite Anse the best.

 Lastly, at the very south of West Coast Road, you’ll find Anse Intendance, one of the best snorkeling spots and relaxing places in Mahé Island.

 GO SWIMMING AT ANSE INTENDANCE

-Next on this list of what to do in Mahe is visiting the beautiful Anse Intendance, the southernmost beach on Mahé that features a huge cove, stunning white sands, turquoise blue water, granite boulders, and even a small beach bar.
+Next on this list of what to do Mahe Seychelles is visiting the beautiful Anse Intendance, the southernmost beach on Mahé that features a huge cove, stunning white sands, turquoise blue water, granite boulders, and even a small beach bar.